Choose accurate keywords.

 Ratings and reviews influence how your app ranks in search, so focus on providing a great app experience that motivates users to leave positive reviews.

 Ask users to rate your app on the App Store, but don’t ask for a rating too soon — wait until they have enjoyed a few sessions before prompting.
 Ensure that the app is stable before you ask, and choose an appropriate time in the session to make the request.
-Look for moments when users are most likely to feel satisfaction with your app, such as when they’ve completed an action, level, or task.
+Use the SKStoreReview Controller API to prompt users to submit a rating without leaving your app.
+Since the API only allows three prompts in a 365-day period, consider moments when users are most likely to feel satisfaction with your app, such as when they’ve completed an action, level, or task.

-Make your support channels and contact information easy to find in your app and on your App Store product page, so that if users encounter difficulties they are able to discuss them with you directly and resolve negative experiences that may lead to poor reviews.
+You can address users' feedback, questions, and concerns directly by responding to their reviews on your App Store product page.
+Make your support channels and contact information easy to find in your app and on your product page, so that if users encounter difficulties they are able to discuss them with you directly and resolve negative experiences that may lead to poor reviews.